Stena Line, one of the world’s largest ferry operators

 GCX provides Stena Line with a highly reliable communications platform that minimizes outages and maximises Stena Lines’ customer experience:

-- Connects approximately 40 ports, ferry terminals and Stena Line locations across Northern & Western Europe to an integrated high-performance backbone network
+- Connects around 40 ports, ferry terminals and Stena Line locations across Europe to an integrated high-performance backbone network

-- Uses connectivity from a range of best-of-breed local and regional carriers to meeting numerous, often site-specific requirements
+- The bespoke design uses connectivity from best-of-breed local and regional carriers to meet site-specific requirements

-- Underlying network infrastructure selected according to individual site needs
+- Underlying Hybrid WAN underlay infrastructure selected according to individual site needs

 The solution is backed by an expert managed service

-- Single point of contact for all network and security related services regardless of the underlying carrier at each location
+- Single point of contact for all network and security-related services

 - End-to-end SLA covering all services